 Then your babies are born, and suddenly, the muscles that shifted are left unsure of where to stay put.
-This shift messes up your posture resulting in lower or upper back pain after you give birth.
+This shift messes up your posture, resulting in lower or upper back pain after you give birth.

 Now let’s look at how much lifting you do when prancing your babies around.

 For singleton moms, the lifting is minimal.
 For you, however, the weight doubles, and you end up straining your muscles more.
 The average 3-month-old weighs 12 pounds.
 That’s 24 pounds that you carry around daily.
-This back and forth carrying is sure to take a toll on your back.
+This back-and-forth carrying is sure to take a toll on your back.

 Another major cause of postpartum back pain is improper posture when breastfeeding.
 Breastfeeding one baby is hard enough.
 Now you have to nurse two babies.
-While trying to nurse them all, you are prone to adopting the wrong posture, putting you at a higher risk of having back pains.
+While trying to nurse them all, you are prone to adopting the wrong posture, putting you at a higher risk of having back pain.

 6 tips for managing postpartum back pains